 Best use: Budget camping, hiking, backpacking

-Perhaps the most budget friendly hammock tent on this list, don’t let the hammock tent’s price fool you.
-Even though it comes at a price as low as $ 33.29, this hammock comes equipped with a no-see-um mosquito net, shock chord and carry pouch.
-It’s constructed out of highly durable and rain resistant parachute nylon, and boasts a large bed of 118 inches long.
+Perhaps the most budget friendly hammock tent on this list, don’t let the ASYM Classic G4 Hammock tent’s price fool you.
+Even though it comes at a price as low as $ 33.29, this hammock comes equipped with a shock cord and carry pouch.
+It’s constructed out of highly durable and rain resistant parachute nylon and boasts a large bed of 118 inches long.

-Not only is it relatively light, it’s compact too folding into a neat carrying pouch that is easy to transport.
+Not only is it relatively light, but it’s also compact to folding into a neat carrying pouch that is easy to transport.
 This hammock tent can also be used for a variety of functions including a normal open hammock by putting the mosquito net on the bottom, a hammock tent with the mosquito net up, a lounging seat, and a sleeping bag when used for lying on the ground.

 Keep in mind the price, materials, and accessories when thinking about buying a camping hammock.
 Whichever hammock tent you choose, your next camping trip is sure to be full of great memories and restful nights.
 What’s your favorite hammock tent and why?
 Let us know in the comments below!